Click Here For Previously Posted Annual Black History Month Projects on BlackPast.org

 African-American Firsts: Military

-African-American Firsts: Science and Medicine
+African-American Firsts: Science

 - U.S Army unit to have black men comprise more than half of its troops: 1st Rhode Island Regiment, 1778.